We take a look behind the scenes, and behind the scents, at one of the UK’s most important perfume stores.

 You’d be forgiven for thinking that in this creative environment those with the real power to shape what we wear would be the founders of the perfume houses, those who commission the famous ‘noses’ to create the next niche hit.
 The reality is far from that, the real influence lies in a much more attainable space…

 Oxana Polyakova founded Bloom Perfumery, London, seven years ago.
 She started selling niche and artisan scents from a small shop in Spitalfields, East London.
-Bloom quickly outgrew the shop and in 2015 Bloom moved to a fabulous location, Langley Court, in Covent Garden.
+Bloom quickly outgrew the shop and in 2015 moved to a fabulous location, Langley Court, in Covent Garden.
 Just off the main thoroughfare, stepping into Bloom is like stepping into a completely different world.

 The first thing you notice as you approach the shop is the sign: No ordinary perfume.
 And the slogan really sums up Bloom’s approach to fragrance.
 Nothing is ordinary here.
-Stepping inside the doorway and you immediately notice is how peaceful it is.
+Passing through the doorway and you immediately notice is how peaceful it is.
 You’re not assaulted by blaring music and overpowering decor, instead this little shop offers the mental space to really consider what it is you are looking for.

-Then there is the perfume itself; a vast array of gorgeous, jewel-like bottles line glass shelves and cabinets all at different heights.
-Browsing them is a bit like hunting for treasure, it even feels like there is serendipity at work guiding your hand to pick up this bottle or that one, and any could be the next thing that you fall in love with.
+Then there is the perfume itself.
+A vast array of gorgeous, jewel-like bottles line glass shelves and cabinets all at different heights.
+Browsing them is a bit like hunting for treasure, it feels like there is serendipity at work guiding your hand to pick up this bottle or that one, and any could be the next thing that you fall in love with.
 But of course it isn’t serendipity, it’s Oxana’s team of carefully selected and highly trained staff who are on hand to guide you towards that perfect signature scent.

 “There’s a lack of curated shops even in London.”
 Oxana explains, “Everywhere you go, you see the same fragrance shops selling the same mass market scents.
 I wanted to do something different.”
 Given that Bloom is one of only a scant handful of perfume stores in the UK selling niche fragrances, she certainly has been successful in her singularity.